Zena Abbott

 Zena Elva Mary Abbott (née Andrews, 21 April 1922 - 6 November 1993) was a New Zealand weaver.
 Her works are held at the Auckland War Memorial Museum and the Dowse Art Museum.

 Early life and introduction to weaving

 Abbott was born in Auckland in 1922.
 Growing up in Depression-era New Zealand, Abbott left school at the age of thirteen to become a dressmaker, and was subsequently drafted into essential work during World War Two.
 During the 1950s, she travelled around New Zealand, living in a caravan and working as a sewing machine instructor.

 Abbott first studied weaving with German-born weaver Ilse von Randow at the Auckland City Art Gallery in 1952.
 Abbott acquired her own loom and began experimenting with unspun wool and natural dyes and fibres.
+While studying, Abbott sold Elna sewing machines out in rural Auckland.